frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

 Organize
 --------

-Now that you are prepared, you can learn how to organize your test scripts.
+Now that you are prepared, you can learn how to organize your test reports.
 Please do the following:

 #.
-We capture another test script first.
+We capture another test report first.
 Click "Test Pipeline".
 Select adapter "sutArchive" (number 1 of the picture below):

    .. image:: sutArchiveInTestPipeline.jpg